elastic/kibana/rfcs/text/0015_ols_phase_1.md

 There are two primary changes to this wrapper:

-#### Attaching ACLs
+#### Attaching Access Controls

-This wrapper will be responsible for attaching an ACL to all private objects before they are created.
+This wrapper will be responsible for attaching an access control specification to all private objects before they are created.
-It will also allow users to provide their own ACL in order to support the import/export use cases.
+It will also allow users to provide their own access control specification in order to support the import/export use cases.

-Similar to the way we treat `namespaces`, it will not be possible to change an ACL via the `update`/`bulk_update` functions in this first phase.
-We may consider adding a dedicated function to update the ACL, similar to what we've done for sharing to spaces.
+Similar to the way we treat `namespaces`, it will not be possible to change an access control specification via the `update`/`bulk_update` functions in this first phase.
+We may consider adding a dedicated function to update the access control specification, similar to what we've done for sharing to spaces.

 #### Authorization changes

 This wrapper will be updated to ensure that access to private objects is only granted to authorized users.
 A user is authorized to operate on a private saved object if **all of the following** are true:
 Step 1) The user is authorized to perform the operation on saved objects of the requested type, within the requested space.
 (Example: `update` a `user-settings` saved object in the `marketing` space)
-Step 2) The user is authorized to access this specific instance of the saved object, as described by that object's ACL.
-For this first phase, the `acl.owner` is allowed to perform all operations.
+Step 2) The user is authorized to access this specific instance of the saved object, as described by that object's access control specification.
+For this first phase, the `accessControl.owner` is allowed to perform all operations.
 The only other users who are allowed to access this object are administrators (see [unresolved question 2](#82-authorization-for-private-objects))

 Step 1 of this authorization check is the same check we perform today for all existing saved object types.
 Step 2 is a new authorization check, and **introduces additional overhead and complexity**.
 We explore the logic for this step in more detail later in this RFC.